Simon Huck

-Simon Huck (born November 5, 1983) is the principal owner of the public relations firm Command Entertainment Group and a marketing executive who launched the sci-fi A. Human exhibition in 2018.
+Simon Huck (born November 5, 1983) is the principal owner of the public relations firm Commando Entertainment Group and a marketing executive who launched the sci-fi A. Human exhibition in 2018.

 He is also known for his association with celebrities, specifically Kim Kardashian, and his appearance in her reality shows, as well as starring in his own reality series called The Spin Crowd, which covered Command PR and was executive produced by Kardashian.

 Early life and public relations career

 Huck was born in Ottawa, Ontario, Canada.
 During his teenage years, he studied acting at Canterbury High School in their specialized arts program.
 He moved to New York City in 2005 to begin working for publicist Lizzie Grubman.
 One of Huck's first projects was Sean Combs' White Party in the Hamptons.
 Huck joined Command PR in 2006 and became partner in 2010, which was shown on an episode of The Spin Crowd.
 In 2012, Huck acquired the entirety of the business.

 In 2017, Command PR was relaunched as Command Entertainment Group.